josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 While the `HeroesComponent` class still works, the `onSelect()` method and `selectedHero` property are no longer used.

-It's nice to tidy things up for your future self.
+It is nice to tidy things up for your future self.
-Here's the class after pruning away the dead code.
+Here is the class after pruning away the dead code.

 <code-example header="src/app/heroes/heroes.component.ts (cleaned up)" path="toh-pt5/src/app/heroes/heroes.component.ts" region="class"></code-example>